rails/rails/guides/source/getting_started.md

 You actually have a functional Rails application already.
 To see it, you need to start a web server on your development machine.
-You can do this by running the following in the root directory of your rails application:
+You can do this by running the following in the `blog` directory:

 ```bash
 $ rails server